 // call the PHP functions

-// $option_values can be string, int, object, array
+// $option_values can be string, integer, object, array

 $option_values = mct_get_options();